 This CSRP documents anticipated relocations associated with implementing the Preferred Alternative.
 The results of the study estimate six residences may be impacted (See Appendix A).
-Sufficient comparable replacement sites are available or will be made available for residences.
+Sufficient descent, safe, and sanitary comparable replacement sites are available or will be made available for residences.